-One final thing to remember in poker.
+There is one final thing to remember in texas hold'em poker.
 It isn’t always the case that a player has a very strong hand after the Flop.
 Many players will have a high card or a pair at this point, or be hoping to string together a flush or straight.
 So if you don’t have anything at the Flop, it doesn’t mean you won’t get anything on the River or Turn.

 Use your growing understanding of poker to accurately predict when the bet and when the fold.